 Finally, the missing piece of the matrimonial puzzle was found.
 In 1885, the “widowed” Gabriella O’Neill-Royce-Muehleisen remarried.
 Her spouse was named George (yep…you guessed it!)
 Buckingham .

 It’s purely conjecture, but I think that Gabriella met her match in George Buckingham.
 He was also widowed, or so he said.
-He was born in Michigan, or California, or maybe Chicago, depending on which form he was completing that day.
+He was born in Michigan, or perhaps California, or maybe Chicago, depending on which form he was completing that day.
 Sadly (at least according to Grandma Buckingham), he died prior to the 1910 census, adding yet another widow to the O’Neill family .

 I heard it now.
 It was the skeptic in me, and she was screaming, “He did not!
 Check again!”

 Indeed, the rest of the story differs from Gabriella’s account.
 According to records, George died as a widower in 1918 .
-True, he did not remarry after he married Gabriella, and she did outlive him by three years…but this family never was overly concerned with facts .
+True, he didn’t remarry after he and Gabriella separated, and she did outlive him by three years…but this family never was overly concerned with facts .

 Surprises?
 Yes, they are everywhere in genealogy.